By James Waterson

-Hear some of the best Country musicians do their thing, taste award-winning wines from Texas and beyond, and celebrate your inner geek.
+Hear some of the best Country musicians do their thing and celebrate your inner geek.
 Not only can you do it all in Abilene this spring, none of these experiences will put a dent in your wallet.
-Catch artists like Kris Kristofferson, Mark Powell, and Midland at the Outlaws & Legends Music Festival (late March), a two-day hoedown held at the Back Porch of Texas.
+Catch artists like Willie Nelson, Randy Houser, and Mark Powell at the Outlaws & Legends Music Festival (lMarch 20 - 21), a two-day hoedown held at the Back Porch of Texas.
 General admission tickets start at $45 and are good for both days, meaning you get to see as many as 13 performances by some of the best acts around.

-For palate-pleasing wine tastings and food pairings, check out the Buffalo Gap Wine and Food Summit (April 12 – 14).
-Rub elbows with winemakers and master sommeliers at the daily tastings and chef-created meals at Perini Ranch.
 Want to show off your best cosplay outfit?
-Head to the Abilene Public Library for Lib-Con, an annual gathering for gamers and comic fans.
+Head to the Abilene Public Library for Lib-Con (April 23 - 25), an annual gathering for gamers and comic fans.
 Try your luck in the cosplay and art contests, check out the workshops, make some new friends in the escape rooms, and more.
 There’s plenty to do, but the best part?
 Admission is free.
 It doesn’t get much more affordable than that, in our books.

 Treat Yourself to a Luxurious Stay

 If you’re going to travel, you should stay somewhere one of a kind.
 That’s exactly what you’ll get if you stay at any of the Sayles Ranch Guesthouses.
 These one- to four-bedroom houses along Sayles Street (which is within a historic district listed on the National Register of Historic Places) are furnished with charming décor representing different eras and styles.
 Stays at any of these houses are downright luxurious, but bringing friends you can split the bill with makes it more affordable.